Podcast interview questions can make or break a show. 😬

 Conduct your own investigation on the people you’re inviting 🕵

-If you want to ask great questions, you need to spend time looking for interesting details in the past or the work of your guests.
-Sometimes, they spend weeks on the road going from one interview to another… you need to show them that you took the time to understand their life (or that at least you tried) !
-They will appreciate your effort and be sure that the quality of your conversation will skyrocket.
-Most importantly, they will remember this interview with you and you’ll create a bond that will last over time.
+If you want to ask excellent interview questions, you need to spend time looking for interesting details in the past or the previous work of your guests.
+Sometimes, they spend weeks on the road going from one interview to another… you need to show them that you took the time to understand their life (or that at least you tried)!

 Try to find the answers YOU or YOUR AUDIENCE are really interested in 🤔

-While doing your research, you might want to understand more about certain aspects of the life of your guests.
-This is where it becomes interesting : if you haven’t found a good answer to your questions then this might be an original subject to discuss during your interview and your audience will be delighted to be the first to hear about it.
-Again this will show to your guests that you really took the time to prepare for this interview.
+While doing your research, you might want to understand more about certain aspects of your guests’ lives.
+This is where it becomes interesting: if you haven’t found a good answer to your questions then this might be an original subject to discuss during your interview and your audience will be delighted to be the first to hear about it.
+Again, this way you can show your guests that you really took the time to prepare for the interview. 🤩

 Create your signature question ✍️

-A signature question is a question that you will ask at some point in every episode of your podcast.
-Of course, this question will depend on the type of podcast you produce but it will be a great way to add consistency between your episodes.
-Moreover, your audience will remember it and they will be excited at the beginning of each episode to find out the answer of your guest.
+A signature question is a question that you ask at some point in every episode of your podcast.
+Of course, this question depends on the type of podcast that you produce but it it is a great way to add consistency between your episodes.
+Moreover, your audience will remember it and be excited at the beginning of each episode to find out your guest’s answer.

 The DON’TS : ❌

-Do not ask questions that your guest do not want to answer 🤬
+Do not ask questions that your guest doesn’t want to answer 🤬

-The subjects that you should avoid during an interview are simple : they are the subjects your guest does not want to answer.
-If the question is too personal or inappropriate, your guest might not like it and this will greatly affect the quality of the end of your interview… Your guest will not leave (although sometimes it is possible) but you will have a hard time trying to calm down the atmosphere and a talkative guest might suddenly become tight-lipped about his or her life.
+Here is a key piece of advice: The subjects that you should avoid during an interview are simple they are the subjects your guest does not want to answer.
+If the question is too personal or inappropriate, your guest might not like it and it may greatly affect the quality of your interview… Your guest won’t leave (although sometimes it is possible) but you will have a hard time trying to calm down the atmosphere and a talkative guest might suddenly become tight-lipped about his or her life. 😣

 Do not ask questions that are always asked 🤫

-Your guests are probably fed up of being asked the same questions over and over again… Try to avoid them, and start your interview directly where it is important and relevant.
-Again your guests will be thankful and this will have a positive impact on the quality of the conversation you’re having with them.
+Your guests are probably fed up of being asked the same questions over and over again… Try to avoid them, and start your interview directly where it’s important and relevant.
+Again your guests will be thankful and this will have a positive impact on the quality of the conversation you’re having with them. 🎯

-Here you go !
-Do not hesitate to save the list of questions at the beginning of this article to have a cheat-sheet, you will be more relaxed with a back-up !
-Just keep in mind our do’s and don’ts to create your own original questions and you are now equipped for your next interview-style podcast.
+Do not hesitate to save the list of questions at the beginning of this article to have a cheat-sheet, you will be more relaxed to have a back-up!
+Just keep in mind our do’s and don’ts to create your own original questions, and you are now equipped for your next interview-style podcast.